crewship apply

 - skills at workspace scope — drop them via

-- credentials themselves — drop them via UI or
+crewship skill rm - credentials themselves — drop them via UI or

-crewship credential rm
+crewship credential delete

 Exit codes